Caryapundy Swamp Ramsar Preservation

 Traditional Owners’ ecological knowledge is being incorporated into management of associated local threatened species and ecological communities at the site.

-This project is funded by the Australian Government Natural Heritage Trust.
+This project is funded by the Australian Government Natural Heritage Trust and delivered by Local Land Services, a member of the Commonwealth Regional Delivery Partners panel.

 More details about the project will be coming soon.
 To find out the latest news and advice for your region, subscribe to one of our newsletters.